duo-labs/dlint/docs/README.md

 object method can often lead to security vulnerabilities.
 Dlint tracks variable names of instantiated objects and searches for insecure methods used by these specific objects.
+* Dlint can identify insecurities arising from the use of wildcard imports.
+For example, `from os import *`, which results in insecure use of the `os` module, such as a `system` call.
 * Dlint is built upon the ubiquitous [Flake8](https://flake8.pycqa.org/en/latest/) project so it's easy to use, provides a fully-featured interface, and is backed by the [Python Code Quality Authority](https://github.com/PyCQA).
 This means